 The ancient kingdom of Bhaktapur and its neighboring areas recap a drama passed on over the centuries during this important festival.
 Images of wrathful and somewhat demonic deities are placed on tottering chariots, Raths.
 They are offered blood sacrifices, flowers, and coins.
 Men brimming with youthful vigor and rice beer, drag the chariots across brick-paved streets of the town, and where ever these raths stop, lamps are lit and devotees overflow into the surrounding valleys.
 More gods and goddesses too are put on Chariots and carried around so that they may see the sights.
 There is a tongue-boring ceremony at Bode village, Thimi in which there is a belief that the dedicated will be reserve a place in heaven.

-Buddha Jayanti is a special occasion for both Hindu and Buddhists.
+Buddha Jayanti is a special occasion for both Hindus and Buddhists.
 They celebrate this day as the day of the Buddha Siddartha’s birth, enlightenment, and death.
 His birthplace-Lumbini Grove is in the Terai region of Nepal.
-Buddhists of all persuasions all over the valley, as well as pilgrims for abroad, honor the Buddha on this day, most particularly at the two great stupas and the largely Buddhist city of Patan.
+Buddhists of all persuasions all over the valley, as well as pilgrims from abroad, honor the Buddha on this day, most particularly at the two great stupas and the largely Buddhist city of Patan.
 Activity at the main Buddhist stupas and shrines begins at down.
-In this Buddha Jayanti Swayambhunath and Boudhanath will be busiest sites for the day.
+In this Buddha Jayanti, Swayambhunath and Boudhanath will be the busiest sites for the day.